ikesyo/MERThumbnailKit/README.md

 ##Architecture
 `METhumbnailManager` is the principal class.
-You would generally create and use instance of it within an application.
+You would generally create and use an instance of it within an application.
 You can also use the `sharedManager` instance for convenience.

 The family of methods descending from `addThumbnailOperationForURL:size:page:time:completion:` create thumbnail operations that are owned and managed by the instance of `METhumbnailManager`.